wp-plugins/blogvault-real-time-backup/readme.txt

 1. Backup of all your WordPress sites managed from one location

 == Changelog ==
+= 1.13 =
+* Adding events for the dynamic backup of the usermeta table

 = 1.12 =
 * Introducing the free weekly backup plan
 * Show the ad for the free backup plan in the sidebar